kj2013/claff-happydb/README.md

 ## Organisers' Contacts

-For further information about this data release, contact the following members of the BRNDL 2017 workshop organising committee:
+For further information about this data release, contact the following members of the AffCon 2019 workshop organising committee:

 * <a href="https://kokiljaidka.wordpress.com/">Kokil Jaidka</a> (University of Pennsylvania) kokil.j@gmail.com
+* Niyati Chhaya (Adobe Research) nchhaya@adobe.com

 --------------------------------------------------------------------------